benji6/imlazy/README.md

 Therefore they are lazy and immutable.

-If you want to turn them into arrays or feed them into a function etc then just spread them:
+If you want to turn them into arrays or feed them into a function etc then just spread them (don't spread anything infinite or circular!):

 ```javascript